matrix-org/synapse/docs/admin_api/user_admin_api.md

 GET /_synapse/admin/v1/auth_providers/$provider/users/$external_id
 ```

-A response body like the following is returned:
+When a user matched the given ID for the given provider, an HTTP code `200` with a response body like the following is returned:

 ```json
 {